 How to Get to Monte Albán from Oaxaca City

 Monte Albán, the ancient Zapotec capital and UNESCO World Heritage site, is perched on a hilltop just 9 kilometers west of Oaxaca City.
 Despite its close distance, reaching it requires a bit of planning since the site is elevated and public transit does not drop you at the main entrance.
-Whether you’re a backpacker on a budget, a family looking for convenience, or an art and history lover seeking context through a guided tour, here are all the ways to get to Monte Albán — with prices, times, pros, and cons clearly laid out.
+Whether you’re a backpacker on a budget, a family looking for convenience, or an art and history lover seeking context, below is every way to get there — with prices, times, pros, and cons laid out honestly.
+We’ll start with the option most of our readers end up choosing, then cover all the rest.

 Walking: For the Adventurous